smaremanda/add-in-docs/reference/enumerations/projectresourcefields-enumeration.md

 ## Remarks
 <a name="Members"> </a>

-A  **ProjectResourceFields** constant can be used as a parameter of the[getResourceFieldAsync method](../reference/shared/projectdocument/getresourcefieldasync-method.md).
+A  **ProjectResourceFields** constant can be used as a parameter of the [getResourceFieldAsync method](../reference/shared/projectdocument/getresourcefieldasync-method.md).

 For more information about working with fields in Project, see [Available fields reference](http://office.microsoft.com/en-us/project-help/available-fields-reference-HA102749299.aspx?CTT=1).
 In Project Help, search for  _Available fields_.